 Download Kevin Cohee’s Bio [ PDF ]

-She has served as Treasurer of Dimock Community Health Center in Roxbury, MA for over 5 years.
-She currently serves on the Boards of the Black Economic Council of Massachusetts (BECMA) where she serves as Treasurer and the 79th Street Corridor Initiative in Miami Florida.
+She has served on numerous nonprofit boards.
+She currently serves as the Chairman of the Black Economic Council of Massachusetts (BECMA) and director of the 79th Street Corridor Initiative in Miami Florida.
+Ms. Williams also serves on the board of CCC Intelligent Solutions, a leading SaaS platform powering the multi-trillion-dollar P&C insurance economy.
 Ms. Williams is author of I Got Bank!
 What My Granddad Taught Me About Money (Beckham Publishing) a financial literacy book for urban youth.
 Ms. Williams has received numerous notations and awards for her contribution to urban communities including from the Urban League, NAACP and the National Black MBA Association.

 John L. Sims, is Vice Chairman of OneUnited Bank.
 Mr. Sims is President of John L. Sims Consulting which is a successful and widely recognized leader with extensive worldwide experience in strategic planning and business operations.